 Nevada Laws Most Tourists Do Not Know

-- Under NRS 484C.110, 484B.150 and 458.260, it is legal to walk around designated areas of Las Vegas with an open alcoholic beverage and ride in a public vehicle operating for compensation with an open alcoholic beverage, but it is illegal to drive under the influence of alcohol or even with an open alcoholic beverage , or to be intoxicated in public.
+- It is legal to walk around designated areas of Las Vegas with an open alcoholic beverage and ride in a public vehicle operating for compensation with an open alcoholic beverage, but it is illegal to drive under the influence of alcohol or even with an open alcoholic beverage , or to be intoxicated in public.

-- Under NRS 201.354, prostitution is legal in rural areas of Nevada in licensed prostitution houses, but not in Clark County which includes Las Vegas.
+- Prostitution is legal in rural areas of Nevada in licensed prostitution houses, but not in Clark County which includes Las Vegas.

 - Open or Gross Lewdness as defined under 201.344 (Nevada’s public indecency law) is vague as to which body parts cannot be inappropriately exposed or touched in public.
 Arrests have known to be made for the mere touching of a stranger’s buttocks without that person’s consent in dance floors of night clubs.